 Eva Schubert is the founder and mastermind of the international association Museum With No Frontiers (MWNF)

-and, since 2000, its chairperson and CEO.
+and, since 2005, its chairperson.
 A specialist in multilateral project design and management, she is the instigator of all MWNF projects and the creator of the MWNF methodology.
 Her main initiatives within MWNF are the Virtual Museum projects Sharing History, Discover Baroque Art and Discover Islamic Art

 and the Exhibition Trail and related publishing and travel programme Islamic Art in the Mediterranean

 .
 In 2010 she initiated the Memorandum of Understanding between MWNF and the League of Arab States, following successful cooperation between the two organisations at the Expo 2010 Shanghai.
 Her many years of experience in setting up and handling European Union funded projects led to the development of the pioneering methods for transnational project management that distinguish all MWNF activities.